Luigi-Pizzolito/QTcppIDE/README.md

 4. Compile.
 5. If using a debugging preset, you may click on the line numbers to create breakpoints and generate the breakpoint commands from the run menu.
 6. Run, paste in the breakpoint commands if using a debugging preset.

-## How to use on Windows
-1. Install [w64devkit](https://github.com/skeeto/w64devkit), recommended to copy w64devkit folder directly to `C:\`.
-2. Add the w64devkit install directory to your path: Open `cmd` as administrator and then run `set PATH=C:\path\to\w64devkit\bin;%PATH%` (change this path to the path where you installed the w64devkit folder first!
-For example `set PATH=C:\w64devkit\bin;%PATH%`).
-3. Open a folder containing C/C++ files or create a new project.
-4. Choose which file to edit with the sidebar, edit files as needed.
-5. Configure compiler for your OS, or just pick from preset.
-6. Compile.
-7. If using a debugging preset, you may click on the line numbers to create breakpoints and generate the breakpoint commands from the run menu.
-8. Run, paste in the breakpoint commands if using a debugging preset.